ASP.NET Core Hosting Models

 • In-Process: This is the default and recommended model for IIS.
 Your app’s code is loaded directly into the IIS worker process.
 This provides the best performance because the request doesn’t need to be proxied over a network loopback connection; it’s handled within the same process.

 • Out-of-Process: In this model, IIS acts as a true reverse proxy.
 Your application runs in its own dotnet.exe process, listening on a port, and IIS forwards requests to it.
-This was the only model in early versions of ASP.NET Core and is still useful for scenarios requiring greater process isolation or when using a reverse proxy other than IIS.

 4. Docker